aws-samples/serverless-video/README.md

 ### Plugin manager Service

-One of the most distinctive aspects of ServerlessVideo is its plugin extensibility.
-The Plugin Manager in ServerlessVideo is implemented as a Step Functions state machine **PluginLifecycleWorkflow** that listens for events triggered by the video manager **ServerlessVideo.videoManager** when a recording is ready.
-When the event is received, the State Machine orchestrates the plugin lifecycle, which includes executing the custom plugins at various event hooks. these plugins are fetched from the plugins DynamoDB table **ServerlessVideoPluginHooksTable**.
+One of the most distinctive aspects of serverlessVideo is its plugin extensibility.
+The Plugin Manager in serverlessVideo is implemented as a Step Functions state machine **PluginLifecycleWorkflow** that listens for events triggered by the video manager **serverlessVideo.videoManager** when a recording is ready.
+When the event is received, the State Machine orchestrates the plugin lifecycle, which includes executing the custom plugins at various event hooks. these plugins are fetched from the plugins DynamoDB table **serverlessVideoPluginHooksTable**.

 The Plugin Task Success Function (PluginTaskSuccessFunction) acts as a handler for plugin task success events.
 When a plugin completes its task successfully, it will trigger this Lambda function by emitting an event.